kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 This document presents all the significant changes that APIRule `v2alpha1` introduces.
 Since version `v2alpha1` is identical to the stable version `v2`, you must consider these changes when migrating either to version `v2` or `v2alpha1`.

-See the changes introduced in new versions:
+See the changes introduced in the new versions:
 - [A Workload Must Be in the Istio Service Mesh](#a-workload-must-be-in-the-istio-service-mesh)
 - [Internal Traffic to Workloads Is Blocked by Default](#internal-traffic-to-workloads-is-blocked-by-default)
 - [CORS Policy Is Not Applied by Default](#cors-policy-is-not-applied-by-default)